On the Carath\'eodory number for strong convexity: Introduction

 is a Minkowski summand of $K$, that is, $(K\gdiv T) + T' = K$ for some convex compactum $T'$. \end{definition}

-In \cite{kar2001gen} it was shown that it is sufficient to test the generating set property for the sets $T$ of two vectors; in \cite{ivanov2007} a non-trivial reformulation of this criterion was established and used to study other properties of generating sets.
-We will not use these observations here, but an interested reader may consult the provided references.
-We only use the relatively simple facts (see \cite{balashov2000}) that in dimension at most $2$ all convex bodies are generating sets and any Cartesian product of generating sets is a generating set.
+The simplest case of a generating set is a Euclidean ball in $\mathbb R^n$.
+In \cite{kar2001gen} it was shown that it is sufficient to test the generating set property for all two-point sets $T$; in \cite{ivanov2007} a nontrivial reformulation of this criterion was established and used to show that sufficiently small, in $C^2$ metric, deformations of Euclidean balls are generating sets.
+We will not use those nontrivial observations here, but an interested reader may consult the provided references.
+We only use the relatively simple facts (see \cite{balashov2000}) that in dimensions at most $2$ all convex bodies are generating sets and any Cartesian product of generating sets is a generating set.

 \begin{definition} Let $K\subset \mathbb R^n$ be a convex body.
 A set $C\subset \mathbb R^n$ is called {\em $K$-strongly convex} if it is an intersection of translates of $K$, that is

 in the above notation. \end{definition}